Do you have the basic life skills to be an adult? Don’t miss this massive list of the 48 life skills EVERYONE should

-In theory most of us know we should be prepared for anything—like this current global COVID-19 pandemic we’re in.
+In theory, most of us know we should be prepared for anything—like this current global COVID-19 pandemic we’re in.
 But the reality is we can sometimes feel woefully unequipped to handle all the curve-balls life throws our way.
-Let’s face it–sometimes it is HARD to be a grownup!
-And some of the time we are so focused on ensuring our children learn their own life skills that we forget to make sure we are learning the right life skills of our own.
+Let’s face it—sometimes it is HARD to be a grownup!
+And some of the time we are so focused on ensuring our children learn their own life skills, that we forget to make sure we’re learning the life skills we need for our family.

 plural noun: life skills

 A skill that is necessary or desirable for full participation in everyday life.
 “Sharing with a sibling can help children learn important life skills.”

 Could you earn all your merit badges for life skills?
 I’ve compiled a list of the basics but I’d love to hear what all of you see as THE vital life-skills everyone should know.
-From sewing on a button to basic budgeting, what are the things you need to be a fully functional grownup?
-Here are mine…
+From sewing on a button to basic budgeting, what are the things you need to be a fully functional and thriving grownup?

 1. Basic Housekeeping Skills + How to Clean